Temporary Procedure for International Collaboration

 4. Relevance of the project for the Dutch creative industry.

-After the formal intake of the application, the Fund office evaluates the extent to which your application meets the 4 criteria mentioned above.
+The external advisers assess the extent to which your application meets the above criteria.
 A five-point scale is used for this purpose:

 4. good; and